-The Safe rename feature is a SQL code formatter feature in ApexSQL Refactor.
+The Safe rename feature is a SQL refactor feature in ApexSQL Refactor.
 This feature makes possible to rename objects in SQL Server without breaking the database dependencies.
 It generates a SQL script that changes the object name and updates all the dependent database objects.

 ApexSQL Refactor can be used via the context menu.
-Right click on the object and select the Safe rename command from the ApexSQL Refactor menu:
+Right-click on the object and select the Safe rename command:

-ApexSQL Refactor shows the following dialog for renaming a column:
+ApexSQL Refactor shows the following window for renaming a column:

 In this following example, the column PostalCode is renamed to PCode.
-Once we change the name and click the Preview button, we can immediately preview the generated script in the Generated script tab.
+Once the name is changed and the Preview button is clicked, we can immediately preview the generated script can be previewed in the Generated script tab.

-If we look at the code, this is what we will see:
+If the code is checked, this is what will be seen:

 The column PostalCode is renamed to PCode in the table definition in the index (DROP/CREATE INDEX combination) and in the VIEW: